Metropolitan Ministries Tampa Bay assistance programs.

 Clothing may be offered from the Metro Outfitters.
 The items are for families and individuals who are considered to be homeless, very low income, or that are found eligible through an intake and evaluation process.

 Applications for government benefits are processed at the Access Site.
 The location provides clients with immediate assistance to complete applications for Florida State government benefits, Food Assistance, Medicaid, and also Cash Assistance.
 Licensed Medicare agents are also on site throughout the week for seniors and the elderly.
+There are many public assistance programs in Florida that Metropolitan Ministries can help people apply for.

 First Hug is a Metropolitan Ministries Housing Assistance program for homeless families with children 0 to 8 years of age.
 It offers services that can help your family deal with medial issues or trauma.
 It can provide some case management, educational support, and other help.